Why We Celebrate Pride Month & 4 Ways to be an LGBTQ+ Ally

-As we come to the end of Pride month, it is important to take the time to reflect on this symbolic time of the year.
+As we kick off Pride month, it is important to take the time to reflect on this symbolic time of the year.
 Pride is not just a celebration of LGBTQ+ voices, culture, and experiences — it also creates visibility for under-represented groups and encourages us all to be our authentic selves.
 It represents an ongoing movement for equality and highlights issues the community still faces today.

 The parades, marches, and other Pride events that take place in June, with the rainbow flag as uniting symbol, were born from those who fought for equality for the LGBTQ+ community since the Stonewall riots in June, 1969.
 Despite the progress that has been made worldwide, there is still a long way to go in the fight for equality.

 Throughout Pride month, Salesforce’s equality group Outforce brings together employees who are members of the LGBTQ+ community and their allies.
-We celebrate Pride around the world by hosting educational events, fundraisers, and partaking in pride parades – although many of these events remained on hold this year, many were held virtually until it’s safe to do so again in person.
+We celebrate Pride around the world by hosting educational events, fundraisers, and partaking in pride parades.

 We asked members of Outforce to share what Pride month means to them, and for their advice on how to be a good ally to the community.